martinduke/quic-version-alt-svc-parameter/draft-duke-httpbis-quic-version-alt-svc.md

 ---
-title: "An Alt-Svc Parameter for QUIC Versions"
+title: "An Alt-Svc Parameter and SvcParamKey for QUIC Versions"
 category: std

 docname: draft-duke-httpbis-quic-version-alt-svc-latest